niravmsoni/aspnetcore-dependency-injection/README.md

 			- Scoped
 				- New instance is created once per scope & then reused in scope

-		- Detailed experimentation done on Scoped.
+		- Scoped - Detailed experimentation done on Scoped.
 Refer this repository - https://github.com/niravmsoni/aspnetcore-scoped-dependency-injection